dvidelabs/flatcc/doc/binary-format.md

 ### Structs

-A struct is a fixed sized block of a fixed number of fields in a specific order defined by a schema.
-A field is either a scalar, another struct or a fixed size array of these, or a fixed size char array.
+A struct is a fixed lengthd block of a fixed number of fields in a specific order defined by a schema.
+A field is either a scalar, another struct or a fixed length array of these, or a fixed length char array.
 A struct cannot contain fields that contain itself directly or indirectly.
 A struct is self-contained and has no references.
 A struct cannot be empty.